 In other words, when a store stated that their order would “Arrive by October 14th”, the majority of the test subjects took that as a solemn promise that they would receive their order by then.
 This is in stark contrast to sites that only displayed shipping speeds.
 The ambiguity led to doubt, which is proof that showing shipping speeds will only serve to suppress your sales.

 On the other hand, if you add too little margin, users might end up disappointed by your store’s “broken promise”.
-Whilst a broken promise may not have an immediate impact on conversion rates at the point of sale, it’s likely to hurt your chances of making future sales to those customers.
+Whilst a broken promise may not have an immediate impact on conversion rates at the point of sale.
+It’s still likely to hurt your chances of making future sales to those customers.

-If you can’t offer a precise day, then the next best thing is to quote a date range, like “Get it between Monday 9th & Wednesday 11th October.”
+If you can’t offer a precise day, then the next best thing is to quote a date range.
+Something like “Get it between Monday 9th & Wednesday 11th October.”

 There’s a huge opportunity for you to trounce your competition because Baymard reported that 40% of the major e-commerce sites that they benchmarked failed to offer delivery prediction…